 What are ETFs?

-ETFs are exchange-traded funds that track indexes like the NASDAQ-100, S&P 500, or Dow Jones but are exchanged like stocks on a stock exchange.
+ETFs are exchange-traded funds that track the performance of specific commodity, asset, sector or indexes like the NASDAQ-100, S&P 500, or Dow Jones.
 It is essentially a fund that behaves like an equity or a mutual that is traded on a stock exchange.
-ETFs have two basic components: (1) they trade on an exchange, and (2) they do not require a fund manager because they merely attempt to mimic the performance of an index by having a portfolio that represents the index’s components.
+ETFs have two basic components: (1) they trade on an exchange, and (2) they do not require active management when they merely attempt to mimic the performance of an index by having a portfolio that represents the index’s components.

 ETF vs Mutual Funds